 - The Radio Station must only be used to encode the technical equipment itself, independent of the building or structure in which it is installed.
 If it is required to encode the building or structure (for example mast, tower, radar dome), it must be done using an appropriate feature (for example Building, Landmark).
-There is no requirement to establish a Structure/Equipment association between the Radio Station feature and the structure in which it is installed. - Further information (for example transmission characteristic) may be encoded using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information. - Each VHF-channel should be indicated, using the attribute communication channel (see clause 27.74). - If it is required to encode a DGPS station, it must be done using Radio Station, with attribute category of radio station = 10 (Differential GNSS). - Where required, the complex attribute frequency pair, sub-attributes frequency shore station receives and fequency share station transmits, must be quoted in Hertz, for example a signal frequency of 950 MHz must be encoded as 950000000.
+There is no requirement to establish a Structure/Equipment association between the Radio Station feature and the structure in which it is installed. - Further information (for example transmission characteristic) may be encoded using the complex attribute information (see clause 2.4.6). - Each VHF-channel should be indicated, using the attribute communication channel (see clause 27.74). - If it is required to encode a DGPS station, it must be done using Radio Station, with attribute category of radio station = 10 (Differential GNSS). - Where required, the complex attribute frequency pair, sub-attributes frequency shore station receives and fequency shore station transmits, must be quoted in Hertz, for example a signal frequency of 950 MHz must be encoded as 950000000.